No Sweat Shakespeare

 Macbeth: The Witches.
 Subject: English.
 Age range: 14-16.
 Resource type: Unit of work.
 File previews. pptx, 18.94 MB. png, 689.85 KB.
 B and D Publishing's Macbeth slide pack covering The Witches.
 This series of lessons for teaching the play at GCSE covers all of the Weird Sisters' appearances in Shakespeare's play: Act 1 Scene 1, Act 1 ...

-19. The role and presentation of the witches in Macbeth
+19. Macbeth: Presentation of the witches and Macbeth